libjpeg-turbo Map Encoder Extension¶

 The speedup may vary depending on the target infrastructure.

 The module, once installed, simply replace the standard JPEG encoder for GeoServer and allows us to use the libjpeg-turbo library to encode JPEG response for GetMap requests.

 It is worth to point out that the module depends on a successful installation of the libjpeg-turbo native libraries (more on this later).

 Installing the libjpeg-turbo native library is a precondition to have the relative GeoServer Map Encoder properly installed; once the GeoServer extension has been installed as we explain in the following section, the needed JARs with the Java bridge to the library are in the classpath, therefore all we need to do is to install the native library itself to start encoding JPEG at turbo speed.

 To perform the installation of the libjpeg-turbo binaries (or native library) you have to perform the following steps:

-- perform the installation using the target platform conventions.
+Perform the installation using the target platform conventions.
 As an instance for Windows you should be using an installer that installs all the needed libs in a location at user’s choice.
-On Ubuntu Linux systems you can use the deb files insted.
+On Ubuntu Linux systems you can use the deb files instead.